 In connection with the Settlement Agreement reached October 18, 2010, (A) approximately 39% (representing the amount that would otherwise be paid to Krassner L.P.) of the first \$2 million of the Miami Earnout was cancelled and (B) approximately 69% (representing the amounts that would otherwise be paid in the aggregate to Krassner L.P. and Lorex) of any such Miami Earnout obligation over \$2 million was cancelled.
-As a result, an adjustment of \$249,000 was recorded in the accompanying unaudited condensed consolidated statement of operations for the three months ended September 30, 2010.

-The Miami Earnout, payable in accordance with the Acquisition Agreement, is calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009, multiplied by 7.5, payable in cash or stock (at the Control Seller's election).
-As of September 30, 2010, management's estimate of the combined fair value of the Miami Earnout was approximately \$2,063,000.
+The Miami Earnout, payable in accordance with the Acquisition Agreement and Settlement Agreement, is calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009, multiplied by 7.5, payable in cash or stock.
+As of December 31, 2010 and March 31, 2011, management's estimate of the combined fair value of the Miami Earnout was approximately \$2,063,000.